CamWeil/MATH4610/softwaremanual/15cmatnormlinf.md

                 }
             }

-   **Implementation/Code:** The following is the code for nmmatnorminf.cpp:
+   **Implementation/Code:** The following is the code for nmmatnormlinf.cpp:

         #include<iostream>
         #include<math.h>